 Recently, my friend and mentor Kelvin Lynn for over 30 years passed away.
 In so many professional and personal ways I would not be who I am today without the strong positive influence of Kelvin.
 He mainly taught me it’s never about the subject or how you approach it, whatever that subject might be – it’s about the people you encounter on your journey and how you treat them.
 Recently, one of his other mentees Marc Weber – now a world renowned physics professor in Washington – recounted some early stories of our first years with Kelvin.
-What follows below is one of those stories.
+What follows below is one of those stories, namely, my own.

 In 1989 I was a young 24-year-old aspiring physicist who wanted to change his specialty, and Kelvin spared no efforts to help me out, to help me find a new grad school, and invited me to Brookhaven National Laboratory on Long Island, in New York, to work for him as a lab technician until things got settled.
 The first task he assigned to me: help him research „cold fusion,“ a phenomenon recently reported by two chemists in Utah, in which they claimed nuclear fusion (like in the sun) could be created with a little battery and an electrochemical cell.
 I always guessed it was this combination of the Utah connection together with the promise of a Nobel prize that drove Kelvin‘s special passion to tackle this topic.
 But I don‘t think Kelvin worked on anything without passion – and for a brief while, this was at the top of his passion list.